Report on the obstacles faced by UK-based researchers when applying for accreditation by Spain’s agency ANECA

 We have put together the following report on the issue which not only describes these problems, but also includes our suggestions to improve the application procedure – by making it more transparent, efficient and amenable to international applications.

-Report of recommendations about R&D for the 2015 general election.
+Report of Recommendations about R&D for Spain’s 2015 general election

-SRUK/CERU contributed to the call for evidence concerning the Estatuto del Personal Investigador Predoctoral en Formación, organized by the Spanish Ministry of Science, Innovation and Universities.
+SRUK/CERU contributed to the call for evidence concerning the Estatuto del Personal Investigador Predoctoral en Formación, organised by the Spanish Ministry of Science, Innovation and Universities.

-The call for evidence follows the publication of a new “Real decreto” in 2018 to update the conditions of PhD students in Spain.
-You can access the original text here.
+The call for evidence follows the publication of a new ‘Real Decreto’ in 2018 to update the conditions of PhD students in Spain.
+You can read the original text here.

-The Science Policy Committee of SRUK/CERU continues to monitor the political activity in Spain regarding R&D.
+The Science Policy Department of SRUK/CERU continues to monitor the political activity in Spain regarding R&D

-The Committee has contributed comments to the draft national plan on R&D published in July 2017 and we also analysed the manifestos of the main Spanish political parties after the first 100 days of the current Parliament.
-Both documents are available below (only in Spanish).
+We contributed comments to the draft national plan on R&D published in July 2017 and we also analysed the manifestos of the main Spanish political parties after the first 100 days of the new Parliament.
+Both documents (in Spanish) are available below.